desmodrone/desmodrone/README.md

 - [Atari](https://atari.com)
 - [THQ](https://www.thqnordic.com)

-🦀 Currently diving into the world of Rust, exploring its intricacies and honing my skills.
+🦀 Currently diving into the world of Rust, exploring its intricacies and honing my skills, I sometimes write about it [here](https://desmodrone.github.io).

 🤝 I've recently started collaborating with Amos at [bearcove](https://github.com/bearcove) and it's super exciting.